 It is a degenerative disease, and it attacks bones and joint cartilage.
 It results in stiffness and pain.
 OA usually attacks the knee, thumb, and hip joints.
-Some research work was done on animals to see the results of CBD and CBD proven out to be the treatment for arthritis, and it provides relief from associated inflammatory pain.
+Some research work was done on animals to see the results of CBD and CBD proved to be the treatment for arthritis, and it provides relief from associated inflammatory pain.
 A study conducted in 2016, has shown that topical application of CBD can provide relief from arthritis and pain associated with it.
-Another study conducted in 2017 has found that CBD is a safe and effective treatment for joint pain.
+Another study conducted in 2017 found that CBD is a safe and effective treatment for joint pain.
 Still, we lack scientific evidence to prove that CBD is an effective treatment of arthritis for humans.
-In 2006, a study showed that mouth spray containing cannabis named as Sativex helps relieve arthritis pain.
-Moreover, researches and findings are encouraging so far, but more research is required to confirm that medical marijuana is an effective treatment for arthritis pain.
+In 2006, a study showed that a mouth spray containing cannabis named Sativex helps relieve arthritis pain.
+Moreover, research and findings are encouraging so far, but more research is required to confirm that medical marijuana is an effective treatment for arthritis pain.

 If you are thinking of using cannabis for pain relief, you might be wondering how to take medical marijuana.
 Delivery methods play a crucial role in which one can use cannabis.
 Delivery methods depend on what is available to you and your needs.
 One thing should be clear that all the methods don’t work equally.
 So, let’s look at some most common medicinal forms of medical marijuana and their pros and cons.